Alexandria, New South Wales: Transport

 Alexandria is serviced by Transdev John Holland routes to the Sydney central business district.
-Alexandria is close to two railway lines on the Sydney Trains network.
-Green Square railway station, located on the north-eastern fringe, is on the Airport & South Line.
-Erskineville railway station and St Peters railway station are serviced by the Bankstown Line.
-Both are within easy walking distance, to the west of Alexandria.
+Alexandria is also close to multiple railway stations.
+To the east, Waterloo railway station is serviced by the Metro North West & Bankstown Line, while Green Square railway station is serviced by the Airport & South Line.
+To the west, Erskineville railway station and St Peters railway station are serviced by either the Airport & South Line or the Eastern Suburbs & Illawarra Line.